BLOG/

 What is isotretinoin?

 Isotretinoin is a vitamin A derivative.
-It has been used therapeutically since the mid-1970s.
+It has been used as a therapeutic agent since the mid-1970s.

 Uses

-Isotretinoin is a very effective drug for treating acne.
-Often used to treat severe acne.
+Isotretinoin is a very effective drug.
+It’s often used to treat severe cases of acne.

 In addition, isotretinoin can also be used for other hair follicle diseases, such as: